vamsitallapudi/Android-Interview-Questions-And-Answers/README.md

      <br/>Eg: If we have an activity stack of A->B->C, If we launch Activity C again using singleTop Mode, the activity stack remains to be A->B->C. However if we launch B, then B will be added as new Instance to the stack (A->B->C->B).

     2) <b>singleTask</b> : A new task will be created and activity will be created at the root of this new task whenever we use launch mode as singleTask.
 However, if there is already a separate task with same instance, the system will call that activity's onNewIntent() method to route the intent.
 There can only be one instance of activity existing at a time.
     <br/>Eg: If our activity stack is A->B->C and if we launch D using singleTask, it will be A->B->C->[D].
-Here braces represents the stack in separate stack.
+Here braces represents the stack in separate task.
 If we call E using standard mode, then it will be A->B->C->[D->E].<br/>
-    If we have A->B->C and if we call B again using singleTask launch Mode, the stack will now be A->B with B in a separate task.
+    If we have A->B->C and if we call B again using singleTask launch Mode, the stack will now be A->[B] with B in a separate task.
 Activity C will be destroyed.
 If A->B are in one task and C->D are in another task,

-    1) <b>singleInstance</b> : the activity will be created in a new task, and that task will contain only that activity.
+    1) <b>singleInstance</b> : Same as Single Task except that once an activity is created in a new task, that task will contain only that activity.
 Also only one instance of that activity will be available for all the tasks.
     <br/>Eg: if the Activity stack is A->B and now we launched C using singleInstance Launch Mode, the new stack will be A->B->[C].
 Now if we launch D from activity B, Then new stack will be A->B->D [C].
 If we call C again, onNewIntent() of C will be called and new stack will be A->B->D->[C].

     You can read more about them [here](https://developer.android.com/guide/components/activities/tasks-and-back-stack#ManifestForTasks).